-The KD-HDFIX22 provides: 1x HDMI Input and 1x HDMI Output, a 3.5mm stereo jack for analog audio output, an RCA for digital audio output, a 3.5mm stereo mini-jack for control of the unit or firmware updates, a 16 position rotary EDID switch, and a 5V 2A power connection.
+The KD-HDFIX22 provides 1-HDMI Input and 1-HDMI Output, a 3.5mm stereo jack for analog audio output, an RCA for digital audio output, a 3.5mm stereo mini-jack for control of the unit or firmware updates, a 16 position rotary EDID switch, and a 5V 2A power connection.

-HDTV Supply is proud to be an Authorized Reseller of Key Digital Products and only through Authorized Resellers can you get a 3 YEAR WARRANTY on all Key Digital Products along with our Free HDTV Supply Lifetime Telephone Tech Support.
+NOTE: HDTV Supply is proud to be an Authorized Reseller of Key Digital Products and only through Authorized Resellers can you get Key Digitals 3 YEAR WARRANTY along with our Free HDTV Supply Lifetime Telephone Tech Support.
+HDTV Supply also upgrades their 3-Year Warranty to a 5-YEAR WARRANTY at no cost to you and we will Price Match if you find a lower price from an Authorized Key Digital Reseller conforming to the specs on this product page.

 Key Digital KD-HDFIX22 Extender, Booster, Buffer of EDID Audio De-Embedder of Digital Coaxial & Analog Features: